A Walk On The Wild Side At The Nashville Zoo

 Next, we have some kangaroo that they said will come up and let you touch them but we came at nap time so they were not in a cuddly mood (sadly) as I would have so loved to hold or touch one. 🙂 This reminded me of our friends in Australia and made us smile. **Hello friends**

 This cougar was at the top of the cliff on the rocks sleeping.
 Shhhhh, don’t wake it.
 It gets grumpy when you wake it.
-They get about three feet tall at the shoulder when fully grown and are 5 to 9 feet from head to tail.
+This cougar exibit at the Nashville Zoo is pretty interesting.
+It is hard to see the big cats as they always tend to be sleeping when we come but it is pretty.
+Cougars, also called mountain lions or pumas get about three feet tall at the shoulder when fully grown and are 5 to 9 feet from head to tail.
 That is a big cat.
 They can not roar like a lion but do purr like a house cat.
+They can live for twelve years in the wild but up to twenty in captivity.
+These cats can really run!
+At top speed these creatures run up to fifty miles per hour.
+I would not want to be running from this beautiful cat.
+They can jump eighteen feet into the air and horizontally up to 40 feet.
+They are native to North America, Central America and South America.

+The Nashville Zoo also offers an exhibit featuring Tigers.
 This is the best photo I could manage of this tiger.
 Tigers get up to 540 pounds and up to 10 feet long.
+They are amazingly beautiful creatures.

 Walking Down Under At The Nashville Zoo

 This bird is a cassowary.
-It comes from Northern Australia and New Guinea.
+It comes from Northern Australia and New Guinea and they are currently endangered.
 It has a funny horn-like thing on the head and beautiful coloring.
 They live up to 40 years.
 These are flightless birds and they live in rain forests.
+The male cassowaries are the ones who incubate the chicks and raise the chicks.
 I liked the way it looked.
 These birds can cause serious injury or even death to humans and dogs and are often called the world’s most dangerous bird.
 They are related to the ostrich, emu, and kiwi.

 The day was beautiful and in the sixties.
 The leaves were all shades of beautiful, and we couldn’t get enough of the beauty!